kporembinski/DHT21-AM2301/README.md

 am2301_poll
 ======
 This is a demonstrational program using the AM2301 temperature/humidity sensor.
-It uses wiringPI library with poll mode.
+It uses wiringPI library in polling mode.

 License
 -------